leungant/webdev-vagrantfile/Readme.md

 ========================
 + Create VM environment with common webdev tools already set up.
 + Useful for hack or meetup crew setups where you can get started developing quickly.
 + Designed to "just work" so any odd looking choices and combinations are most likely due to support for as wide a range of  OSes/architectures as possible.
-Many hours have gone into making this as error free as possible.
+Many hours have gone into making this as smooth as possible.

 + Add your code fetching steps to the install.sh file.